openstack-archive/tripleo-quickstart-extras/roles/repo-setup/README.md

   *Generic*
   ------
-  Construct repository file from various parameters and use parameters from downloaded file if required (for example delorean hash).
+  Construct repository file from various parameters and use parameters from downloaded file if required (for example DLRN hash).
     * `repos.filename` - filename for saving the resulting repo (mandatory)
     * `repos.reponame` - name of repository (mandatory)
     * `repos.baseurl` - base URL of the repository (mandatory)